Persistence in Financial Connectedness and Systemic Risk: Monitoring Persistence in Uncertainty Networks using S P500 Stocks

+By focusing on shocks to a single financial institution that affect the wider system, our research contributes to the large literature on measuring systemic risk.
+Many understand systemic risk as many market participants realizing severe losses as a result of propagation throughout the (financial) system.\footnote{For a comprehensive review of the literature on systemic risk, see \cite{benoit2017risks}.} During periods of financial turbulence, uncertainty shocks, the drying up of liquidity, and insolvencies have the ability to spread rapidly affecting many institutions across the market.
+Lessons from recent financial crises spur the demand for financial regulations in order to mitigate firm behaviors consistent with increasing systemic risk.

+From a prudential perspective, safeguarding against this type of risk requires quantifying systemic risk.
+The existing literature offers many measures of such types of risk, these include: the expected shortfall measure of \cite{acharya2017measuring}; Co-Value-at-Risk (CoVaR) \citep{adrian2016covar}; and network connectedness measures \citep[see e.g.][]{demirer2018estimating}.
+The former measures relate to specific risk channels and as such can aid in calibrating regulatory tools.
+The latter approach permits one to quantify the overall influence of individual institutions to overall systemic risk, and hence identify systemically important financial institutions (SIFIs).

+Our approach relates closely with the above.
+However, under our framework one can characterise SIFIs, or important variables for different applications, throughout time as well as understanding whether the influence is persistent or transitory in nature.
+The benefit of this is twofold.
+First, enhancing prudential authorities' understanding of whether SIFIs influence are transient or long lasting can help refine policies in order to mitigate adverse firm behavior.
+For example, one could tailor policies by increasing the capital requirements of SIFIs for those who transmit persistent shocks that contribute significantly to systemic risk.
+Second, since systemic risk threatens the stability of the entire financial sector, knowing the frequency-specific sources of instability facilitates monitoring of changes to the such risks.

-We now move on to examining network structures at a granular level.
-Tracking properties of all connections at each point in time, Figures \ref{fig:app_network_day1}--\ref{fig:app_network_day2} plot the entire network structures driven by transitory and persistent shocks for the CONS sector at two different dates.
-The first is October 24, 2008 which corresponds to the beginning of the global financial crisis, and the second is one-year later, October 24, 2009.
-For each plot, arrows show the direction and strength of the connections, while a transparent (full color) vertex denotes a stock transmitting (receiving) more shocks than receiving (transmitting).
-The size of vertices indicate net-directional connections.
+To illustrate how policy makers might use our approach, we examine the network structures of the financial sector at the granular level of 65 firms.
+Since our application uses daily data we have transitory and persistent network structures at every observation in our sample.
+We therefore focus on two different dates.
+Figure \ref{fig:app_network_day1} shows the network structures driven by transitory and persistent shocks for the SPF sector on October 24, 2008.
+This date corresponds to the start of the global financial crisis.
+Figure \ref{fig:app_network_day2} reports the corresponding network structures one year later on October 24, 2009.
+For each plot, arrows indicate the direction and strength of the connections, while a transparent (full colour) vertex indicates a stock that sends (receives) more shocks than it receives (sends).
+The size of the vertices indicates the net direction of the connections.